Income Tax, The Fed, and the 16th Amendment

 en.wikipedia.org/wiki/Tax_prote…

-For brevity sake, let’s take the case of ONE state.
-I found a transcript of an interview with a man who brought a Supreme court case.
-He had what he claimed to be a long list of proof of illegitimacy of 16th Amendedment ratifcation in many states, but about Kentucky he said this
+He had what he claimed to be a long list of proof of illegitimacy of 16th Amendedment ratifcation in many states,

 I casually looked online for these docs for quite a while, but kept failing.
 MOST of the publicly available “State Legislative Journals” seemed to skip 1910.